Optimal strong approximation for quadrics over $\mathbb{F}_q[t]$: Bounds on the exponential sums

 Summation over $a_2\bmod\varpi^{\lceil k/2\rceil}$ gives us zero unless

 For such $a_1$, if $k$ is even, summing over $a_2$ contributes a factor of $|\varpi|^{k/2}$.
 If $k$ is odd, then for such $a_1$, summing over $a_2$ contributes a factor of

-This sum is a Gauss sum, and is of norm $|\varpi|^{1/2}$ unless $\varpi|n$, we assumed not to be the case at the beginning of this proof.
+This sum is a Gauss sum, and is of norm $|\varpi|^{1/2}$ unless $\varpi|n$, which we assumed not to be the case at the beginning of this proof.
 Therefore, when $k$ is odd, summing over $a_2$ contributes a factor of $|\varpi|^{k/2}$ as well.
 Since $\varpi\nmid mn$, the congruence above has at most $2$ solutions $a_1$ modulo $\varpi^{\lfloor k/2\rfloor}$.
 Putting these together, the conclusion follows.\\ \\ For the case of Sali\'e sums, that is $\theta=1$, the proof is similar.
-See Lemmas 12.2 and 12.3 of~\cite{MR2061214}. \end{proof} Using the reduction above and Lemmas~\ref{lem:multiplicative} and ~\ref{Weilbound} above, we obtain for every $r_1$
+See Lemmas 12.2 and 12.3 of~\cite{MR2061214}. \end{proof} \begin{proof}[Proof of Proposition~\ref{lem:S1bound}] Recall~\eqref{SrG} and its notation.
+We make some general reductions of~\eqref{SrG} and then specialize to~\eqref{S1} to obtain the desired bound on $S_1$.
+In calculating $S_r(G,\vec{c},\vec{c}',e)$, we may assume without loss of generality that $G$ is a diagonal matrix modulo $r$, that is,